-- A behavior referral will be written after a student has received 3 warnings - A behavior referral will be written directly if an action is harmful to self or others - In the case of severe infractions of school rules, students will be sent to the office - Ongoing behavior incidences or referrals will escalate to further discipline (i.e. Lifeskills assignment, parent/teacher/admin team meeting for behavior agreement, loss of privileges, In-House and if applicable, review/revocation of interdistrict agreement)
+- A behavior referral may be written after a student has received previous warnings and redirection of behavior. - A behavior referral or school suspension will be written directly if an action is harmful to self or others. - A behavior referral may be written at administrative discretion. - In the case of severe infractions of school rules, students will be sent to the office. - Behavior incidences or referrals may escalate to further discipline (i.e., Lifeskills assignment, parent/teacher/admin team meeting for behavior agreement, loss of privileges, In-House and if applicable, review/revocation of interdistrict agreement).